LineageOS/lineage_wiki/pages/internal/adding_device.md

   {{ properties.cpu.enum | join: ", " }}
   ```

+* `dimensions`: Use the format `{width: '', height: '', depth: ''}` with `123 mm (12.3 in)` being the proper format for each of them (including the exact whitespaces!).

+  In case you are setting the file up for multiple devices you can use Model-Value-Pairs, for details see the explanation for `battery`

 * `download_boot`: Instructions for booting the device into the mode used to install recovery.
 On most devices, this is fastboot mode.
 * `image`: The image located under `images/devices/` to use for this device.
 Instructions on adding an image are below.